 easyJet operates allocated seating on every flight on its network and operates a strict priority boarding system.
 You will be boarded in the following order:

-SA: Passengers requiring special assistance and families (maximum 2 adults) where at least one child is aged 5 years or under
+Passengers requiring special assistance and families (maximum 2 adults) where at least one child is aged 5 years or under.

 Group 2: All other passengers on a first come, first served basis.

 Remember our boarding gates usually close 30 minutes before the schedule departure time of your flights so make sure you arrive at the airport in plenty of time.
 Certain airport are subjects to different gate closure times.
 Always consult your flight confirmation email and boarding pass for details.

 We appreciate that there are some passengers who require assistance.
 After prior arrangement with our staff we will do our best to assist wherever possible by providing more time for such passengers outside of the main boarding groups